Indoor Gardening with Kitchen Waste

 - Leaves should start sprouting within a week.
 After a few weeks, the plants should be quite tall!

 - Now make the pineapple plant.
 Have your child cut the top off the fresh pineapple, trim off any flesh, and strip off any lower leaves.
-She should be left with about 1 inch of exposed stalk.
+They should be left with about 1 inch of exposed stalk.
 Let the stalk and leaves dry for a week.

 - After a few days, you should see roots growing from the bottom of the pineapple.